shanep/shanep.github.io/docs/cs155/course-introduction.md

 A class of 90+ students can produce a **huge** amount of content that is impossible for one person to consume in a reasonable time frame.
-For example, my classes typically have well over 30+ hours of student produced content **each week**.
-So as your instructor it is absolutely impossible for me to watch every single post in its entirety.
+For example, my classes typically have well over 30+ hours of student-produced content **each week**.
+So as your instructor, it is absolutely impossible for me to watch every single post in its entirety.
 I will select a few posts from each student over the course of the semester to watch and give feedback on.
 If you have a question please send a